 If you need help navigating the process of finding a job, please check out the JobCenter’s resources.
 The JobCenter is dedicated to helping you prepare for interviews, negotiate your salary and polish your resume.
 AANP also offers tips on becoming certified, finding the right practice setting and staying informed on important health issues at every stage of your NP career.

-If you want to learn more, you should complete AANP’s Geriatric Psychopharmacology in Primary Care and Geriatric Wellness Exam: Assessing the Older Patient With an Age Appropriate Examination continuing education (CE) activities.
-These 1.0 contact hour CE activities are free to AANP members at the AANP CE Center.
+If you want to learn more, you should complete AANP’s Geriatric Psychopharmacology in Primary Care, Depression, Dementia & Delirium in Older Adults and Medication Management for Depression, Anxiety & Insomnia in Elderly Patients: Improving Outcomes, Reducing Harm continuing education (CE) activities.
+These 1.0-contact-hour CE activities are free to AANP members at the AANP CE Center.

 By now, you may have decided that this career path is right for you.
 If you are not already a member of AANP, you should consider joining to gain access to: